UWPCE-PythonCert/PythonCertDevel/_sources/modules/Async.rst.txt

 http://aiohttp.readthedocs.io/

-(Twisted, Tornado, and the others have their own implementation of much of what is in asycio)
+(Twisted, Tornado, and the others have their own implementation of much of what is in asyncio, as they existed before asyncio existed)

 As it's the most "modern" implementation -- we will use it for examples in the rest of this class: